NargizaNar/myfirstproject/README.md

 # Myfirstproject

-Portfolio of Nargiza Nizamedinkhodjayeva/Walther October 2022
+Portfolio of Nargiza Nizamedinkhodjayeva October 2022

 ## From Design to Product